-Active in Democratic politics early on, Gordon served as executive director of the Tennessee Democratic Party in 1979 and state party chairman from 1981 to 1983.
+Active in Democratic politics early on, Bart served as executive director of the Tennessee Democratic Party in 1979 and state party chairman from 1981 to 1983.

-Prior to his public service, Mr. Gordon was a lawyer in private practice.
+Prior to his public service, Bart was a lawyer in private practice.
 He served in the United States Army Reserve from 1971 to 1972.